hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ##### Page-level sidebar

-Page-level sidebars can be used for more complex data sets and if filtering content of the entire page is required.
+Page-level sidebars can be used for more complex data sets and if filtering content of the entire page is required and can be oriented on the left side of the viewport.

 ![Vertical orientation of the filter bar](/assets/patterns/filter-patterns/layout-sidebar-left-page-level.png)